C2SM/container/icon-exclaim/README.md

 ICON-EXCLAIM relies on many GIT submodules (sometimes called 'externals') which reside in

 The git submodules:  come from various repositories, some public, some private.
 In particular, URLs with the prefix '../..' are within the main ICON repository,  gitlab.dkrz.de:, and thus are all private.
+The same SSH keys as ICON apply for these private repositories.

 - [submodule "externals/mtime"] url = ../../icon-libraries/libmtime.git
 - [submodule "externals/jsbach"] url = ../../jsbach/jsbach.git